nextcord/nextcord/docs/discord.rst

 7. Get a generated token using the "Reset Token" button.
 You will have to confirm and enter a 2FA Code.
 2FA is a requirement for making Bot Accounts.

-    - **This is not the Client Secret on the General Information page.**
+    - **This is not the Client Secret from the General Information page.**

     .. warning::